ARZ3N/ARZ3N.github.io/README.md

     - Integrated an LCD display in the hand-held inspection device, along with Bluetooth enabled telemetry for sending fault related data to a phone.
     - Project based on Arduino Uno (Atmega 328pu) and the HC-05 Bluetooth module

+## Publications

+- ### Bhattacharjee, A., Bhatt, C. (2021).
+Human Arm Motion Capture Using IMU Sensors.
+1st International Conference on Smart Ennery and Advancements in Power Technology (Track- Biomedical Instrumentation and Applied Sciences), National Institute of Technology, Jamshedpur.
+Springer Lecture Notes in Electrical Engineering.

 ## Ongoing Projects

 - ### **Chaotic Cloak**